imFORZA/wp-listings-pro/readme.txt

 Probably, while we do our best not all plugins are the same, migrating from IMPress Listings (or AgentPress Listings) and IMPress Agents should be a smooth experience.
 If you find any issues please submit an issue on Github.

 = Whats the big difference between WP Listings Pro and IMPress Listings (formally WP Listings)/IMPress Agents? = Currently WP Listings Pro has a few extra fields for listings, such as a much better field for gallery images.
 The IDX Broker sync/import tool has been rewritten to sync all photos and all property types provided by the IDX Broker API.
-As Agents (aka employees) are built into the plugin, there is no need to use the legacy Post 2 Post plugin which was required to connect agents to listings in the IMPress Listings plugin.
+As Agents (aka employees) are built into the plugin, there is no need to use the legacy [Post 2 Post plugin](https://wordpress.org/plugins/posts-to-posts/) which was required to connect agents to listings in the [IMPress Listings](https://wordpress.org/plugins/wp-listings/).

 = Who maintains WP Listings Pro? =
 WP Listings Pro is open source, and managed on Github, but the primary development is managed by imFORZA.
-The code is based on the original WP Listings plugin, now called IMPress Listings built by Agent Evolution.
+The code is based on the original WP Listings, now called [IMPress Listings](https://wordpress.org/plugins/wp-listings/) built by Agent Evolution.
 Be sure to check out our other plugin Real Estate Pro!

-= Can I contribute to the project, submit bugs or feature requests? = You can contribute, or submit bugs and feature requests on Github at https://github.com/imFORZA/wp-listings-pro.
+= Can I contribute to the project, submit bugs or feature requests? = You can contribute, or submit bugs and feature requests on [Github](https://github.com/imFORZA/wp-listings-pro).

-= That\\\'s not a lot of FAQ\\\'s, where else can I ask questions? = Please use the support forums for this plugin on the wordpress.org website or submit an issue on Github.
+= Where else can I ask questions? =
+Please use the support forums for this plugin on the wordpress.org website or submit an issue on [Github](https://github.com/imFORZA/wp-listings-pro).
 We'd love to hear from you!

 == Changelog ==
 - 3.0.1